donejs/donejs/docs/about.md

 For any sufficiently complex application, there are many many layers of foundation needed.

-There are a ton of options out there, and so much to learn.
-The rise of the [micro-library](http://microjs.com/#) era has led to a time when picking your stack involves picking from thousands of potential options, and infinite possible combinations that have to work together well.
+The rise of [micro-libraries](http://microjs.com/#), small single-purpose modules, has led to a time when picking your stack involves choosing from thousands of potential options, and infinite possible combinations that have to work together well.

-Having many small micro libraries to choose from sounds good in theory.
+So many options sounds good in theory.
 In practice, we've found it presents more challenges than benefits.

 How do you choose?
 How do you know if they fit well together?
-What if the industry changes (it will) and a year from now your stack is no longer maintained?
 How do you find support for your unique combination of tools?

-More importantly, who has time for that?
+Most importantly, who has time for that?

 DoneJS gives you a full solution: literally everything you need to build a complex app, working together seamlessly.
 Its our mission to eliminate any ambiguity around choosing technology for building an app, so you can spend time actually building your app.

 We've compiled best in class tools for every part of the JavaScript application lifecycle: from tooling, to application architecture, to production deployment.

-Just like Apple owning the whole stack from software to hardware to retails makes for a great experience: the whole DoneJS stack is greater than the sum of its parts.
+Just like Apple owning the whole stack from software to hardware makes for a great experience: the whole DoneJS stack is greater than the sum of its parts.

 A few examples:

-* generators
-* can-import
-* server side rendering simplicity
+* Generators span layers by helping bootstrap an entire projects or individual modules.
+* `<can-import>` brings dependency management into templates and hooks that simplify progressive loading - spanning several projects.
+* Server side rendering is made simple through the use of hooks within data components that tell the server to delay rendering - a feature that bridges can-connect, StealJS, and can-ssr.

 #### 2. Hard technical problems